mray-99/tcmggroup6site/index.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

 Howdy!
 My name is Marc De La Cruz and I am a Technology Management major from Houston, TX.
+I enjoy eating Nachos or Chicken Alfredo.
+Whenever I have some time for myself, I like to listen to music or play video games on my Xbox.
+An interesting fact about me is that my favorite shows to watch on Netflix include Outer Banks and Black Mirror.
+Another interesting fact is that I enjoy traveling.
+My favorite place that I went to would have to be Rome because I enjoyed learning about the history of the Roman Empire and I also liked the architecture of each historical building in that city.

 Howdy this is Neil
 I miss Haynes King